Fresh features and 1-Click Apps for DigitalOcean Kubernetes

 We act as both a data processor and a data controller under the GDPR.

 DigitalOcean as a data processor: When customers use our products and services to process EU personal data, we act as a data processor.
 For example, we will be a processor of EU personal data and information that gets uploaded into a Droplet.
 This means we will, in addition to complying with our customers' instructions, need to comply with the new legal obligations that apply directly to processors under the GDPR.

 DigitalOcean as a data controller: We act as a data controller for the EU customer information we collect to provide our products and services and to provide timely customer support.
 This customer information includes things such as customer name and contact information.

-We have conducted an extensive analysis of our operations to ensure we comply with the new requirements of the GDPR.
-With the help of external advisors, we have reviewed our products and services, customer terms, privacy notices and arrangements with third parties for compliance with the GDPR.
-We can confirm we will be fully compliant with the GDPR by May 25, 2018.
+We conducted an extensive analysis of our operations to ensure compliance with the requirements of the GDPR before it went into effect.
+With the help of external advisors, we reviewed our products and services, customer terms, privacy notices and arrangements with third parties for compliance with the GDPR.
+Our focus on privacy and compliance efforts are ongoing.

 We store data that customers have given us voluntarily.
 For example, in our role as data controller, we may collect and store contact information, such as name, email address, phone number, or physical address, when customers sign up for our products and services or seek support help.
 We also may collect other identifying information from our customers, such as IP address, Paypal ID, SSH public keys or Oauth tokens for external services.

 We separately act as a data processor when customers use our products and services to process EU personal data, such as uploading personal data to a Droplet.
 Customers decide what personal data, if any, is uploaded to our products and services.